akors/nuke-ms/README.en.txt

 1. Where to get nuke-ms
     1.1 Git Repository
-    1.2 Download the last release from the BerliOS project page TODO!!
+    1.2 Download the latest release from the BerliOS project page

 2. Installation
     2.1 Prerequisites TODO!! ( Windows)